 The Company throughout the year under review managed its capital structure and made adjustments to it in light of the changes in the economic and business conditions and the risk characteristics of its activities.
-During the year under review, the Company complied fully with its initial capital requirement (i.e. €150,000) and fulfilled its obligations by successfully submitting, on a quarterly basis, the CRD IV CoRep Forms and the IFR/IFD Forms once the new regulatory framework since they came into force in June 2021.
+During the year under review, the Company complied fully with its initial capital requirement (i.e. €150,000) and fulfilled its obligations by successfully submitting, on a quarterly basis, and the IFR/IFD Forms once the new regulatory framework since they came into force in June 2021.